 - Prosecutes and defends claims before the U.S. Armed Services Board of Contract Appeals (ASBCA), Civilian Board of Contract Appeals (CBCA), and federal court.
 Recent representative matters include Supreme Foodservice GmbH, ASBCA No. 57884, et al. (resulting in a nine-figure judgment in favor of contractor and denial of $8 billion government claim); and a favorable settlement months after filing a complaint under the ASBCA accelerated claims procedures.

 - Assists clients in achieving successful outcomes prelitigation matters.
-Representative matters include advising on negotiations for undefinitized contract actions and termination settlement proposals, obtaining revisions to solicitation price evaluation methodology, and counseling on contract and regulatory compliance issues.
+Representative matters include advising on negotiations for undefinitized contract actions and termination settlement proposals, obtaining revisions to solicitation price evaluation methodology, achieving successful resolution of pricing disputes, and counseling on contract and regulatory compliance issues.

 - Represents contractors navigating suspension and debarment proceedings.